 Clinical/Off-Site: Parking expenses at off-campus clinical affiliate sites are the responsibility of the student.
 This is subject to discretion of the clinical affiliate administrative policies.
 Parking is not allowed in the lot surrounding the Radiation Oncology building.
 This space is reserved for patients receiving radiation therapy treatment.
 Those cars parked illegally will be towed.
+Parking is not allowed surrounding Piedmont Hall.
+Those cars parked illegally will be towed.

-The Department of Public Safety at Grady will make every effort to boost off batteries and remove keys that are locked in vehicles on the Grady campus; however the parking department does not change flat tires, but can call a service station.
+The Department of Public Safety at Grady will make every effort to boost off batteries and remove keys that are locked in vehicles on the Grady campus.
+However the parking department does not change flat tires, but can call a service station for the student.